shan-stat/rf_hvtn505/README.md

 # rf_hvtn505
 This document aims to instruct how to reproduce results in the manuscript "Improving Random Forest Predictions in Small Datasets from Two-phase Sampling Designs".
-The source codes can be generally split into two main R files "myhelper.R" and "experiments".
+The source codes can be generally split into two main R files "myhelper.R" and "experiments.R".
 The detailed explanations are as follows.

 ## myhelper.R
 This R file contains several helper functions that help to easly get results.